Back to Recipes

-Thermomix Teriyaki Sauce (Restaurant Quality)
+Thermomix Teriyaki Sauce Recipe

 Thermomix Teriyaki Sauce takes the classic Japanese sauce to new heights with perfectly controlled blending and heating that creates a glossy, restaurant-quality glaze.
 Teriyaki, which literally means 'gloss-grilled' in Japanese, is all about achieving that signature shiny, sticky coating that caramelizes beautifully on grilled or pan-seared meats.
 This Thermomix version streamlines the traditional process while delivering authentic flavor.
 The sauce combines the savory depth of soy sauce with the natural sweetness of mirin (Japanese sweet rice wine) and brown sugar, balanced by fresh ginger and garlic for aromatic complexity.
 Using the Thermomix ensures perfect emulsification and consistent heating, eliminating the risk of burning or uneven thickness that can happen on the stovetop.
 The result is a beautifully smooth, glossy sauce with the ideal balance of sweet and savory.
 This teriyaki is incredibly versatile – use it as a marinade for chicken, salmon, or steak, brush it on during grilling for a caramelized glaze, or drizzle it over stir-fried vegetables.
 The Thermomix makes it easy to prepare a large batch that keeps well in the refrigerator, so you'll always have restaurant-quality teriyaki ready for weeknight meals.
 Once you experience the superior flavor and texture of homemade Thermomix teriyaki, you'll never go back to bottled versions.